alkhe/fluxette/README.md

 A *State* is any value that is representative of your application.
 It can be a primitive, Object, Array, or anything else.
 If you wish to implement de/rehydration, you may want to keep JSON serialization in mind.

 **Action**
 An *Action* is an Object that contains information on how to update the state.
-Customarily, they have a `type` property, along with any other data that your stores may need to operate on the state.
+Customarily, they have a `type` property, along with any other data that your reducers may need to operate on the state.

 **Action Creator**
 *Action Creators* are not internally known by fluxette, but are usually used in Flux applications to parametrize actions.
 By the norm of Functional Flux, they are functions that return *Actions*.